hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 I argue that these economic benefits to be gained from pilgrimage is highly relevant to understanding the lenience of the bakufu and daimyo.
 The reason the authorities would be more concerned with the economic potential of pilgrimage is because the governance of the Tokugawa regime was not authoritarian, but socially responsive ( #Paramore_2012 ) and primarily concerned with the economy and region's prosperity.
 Because they were more focused on keeping a prosperous country rather than taking all the freedoms away from the lower class, they would be approving of the rise of the tourism industry from pilgrimage.

 To support my argument, I first present research that reveals the Tokugawa's concept of a benevolent ruler; from bottom-up style of governance that looks more **democratic** than authoritarian (Paramore 2012) and research that shows benevolent ruling was common and prosperous (Hall 1966).
 While this research might argue that the basis for this style of governance was largely based in Confucianism, I argue the underlying reasons to be economic.
 As my previous research on the rice tax revealed, the bakufu were focused on the economy and saw that benevolence of leaving the peasants with a surplus led an overall increase in rice tax.
-From this research, I conclude that the Tokugawa bakufu would

-This research reveals a commercialization of travel, with parties who sought to gain economically from pilgrimage working to popularize it.
+Next I present research reveals which reveals the commercialization of travel, with parties who sought to gain economically from pilgrimage working to popularize it.
 I also present research that reveals positive responses from authorities and communities who take steps to allow and support pilgrimage travel, pointing out the cases where they limit pilgrimage are when it has negative affects on region.

+From this research, I conclude that the Tokugawa bakufu would have

 %%
 **position of benevolent ruler** and being primarily concerned with the economy and region's prosperity.